kairichard/lace/README.md

 changes.

 ## TODO
-  * if installing fails due to missing flavor the hooks arent executed and remains installed but not active
   * improve list mode to show version, installed on
   * interactive-mode
   * override existing files check
     * force override of existing
   * yes mode
-    * flavor choosing on install
     * run hooks y/n
   * updating from no flavor to a config with flavors
     * may be through a default flavor which is used when there is no flavor available